szabgab/dancer-spa-book-source/manuscript/install-dancer.md

-Installing the requitred modules using [cpanminus](http://cpanmin.us/).
+Installing the required modules using [cpanminus](http://cpanmin.us/).
 Don't get to worried if you visit the website of cpan minus.
 The only thing you'll find there is the compressed version of the installation script.
 The recommended way to download and install cpanminus is to run